emdantrim/education-assignments/education-engineer/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code.
-Engineers define their desired infrastructure state with configuration code written in HCL, the HashiCorp Configuration Language.
+Operators define their desired infrastructure state with configuration code written in HCL, the HashiCorp Configuration Language.
 Terraform reads this configuration and determines the actions it needs to run against an API to match the infrastructure state.

 ## Prerequisites